-Aflac Incorporated honored for - GuruFocus.com
+Aflac Incorporated Honored for - GuruFocus.com

-Company named to both Fortune Most Admired Companies List and Bloomberg's Gender Equality Index, showcasing commitment to providing value and equality

-COLUMBUS, Ga., Feb.
-1, 2023 /PRNewswire/ -- Demonstrating remarkable consistency in performance and gender equality Aflac Incorporated has been named to Fortune Magazine's list of World's Most Admired Companies for the 22nd time and Bloomberg's Gender Equality Index for the fourth consecutive year.
+COLUMBUS, GA / ACCESSWIRE / February 2, 2023 / Demonstrating remarkable consistency in performance and gender equality Aflac Incorporated has been named to Fortune Magazine's list of World's Most Admired Companies for the 22nd time and Bloomberg's Gender Equality Index for the fourth consecutive year.

 The World's Most Admired Companies list ranks the best-regarded companies in 52 industries through a survey of executives, directors and analysts who rate enterprises in their own industry on nine criteria, from investment value and quality of management and products to social responsibility, innovation and ability to attract talent.
 A company's score must rank in the top half of its industry survey to be listed.
 Aflac is ranked No. 1 in the Insurance: Life and Health industry in the category of Long-Term Investment Value and No. 2 for Use of Corporate Assets and Quality of Management.